LinneaToth/TicTacToe/README.md

 # Tic-Tac-Toe

 A simple Tic-Tac-Toe game built with React, TypeScript and Tailwind, using Vite.
-This project was made as a school assignment in my second semester of web development 🤓
+This project was made as a school assignment in my second semester of web development!
 |   |   |
 |---|---|
 |![Preview](./thumbnail.jpg)   |  [Try it out! 🎮](https://linneatoth.github.io/TicTacToe/)|